grzeimann/Goldilocks_Documentation/README.md

 ```
 Goldilocks-DATETIME_v01_OBSID.spectra.png
 ```
-Which plots the sci, sky, and cal fibers in blue, orange, and green respectively.
+which plots the sci, sky, and cal fibers in blue, orange, and green respectively.
 The plots also include the median S/N for each order.
-The png file is quite large to allow for sufficient zoom to peak up on a given feature.
+The png file is quite large to allow for sufficient zoom to peak up on any given feature.

 ## Documentation